 2. Battery-powered breast pumps:

 A battery powered pump uses batteries to power a small motor that creates suction to express the breast milk.
 The powered pump can also control the degree of suction, hence varying the amount of milk collected.
+Depending on the model, battery-powered pumps may provide less suction than an electric pump with a power cord.
+Learning hands-on pumping can help in more milk expression and so, is good for infant nutrition.

 3. Electric breast pumps: